gamblevore/speedie/Documentation/Errors.md

         beep "An error occured during conversion:\n\n" + stderr.render
     stderr = old

-This does the same thing but it looks messier.
+This does the same thing but I prefer the first, don't you think?